JanBalke420/Physiksimulation/README.md

 # Physiksimulation
-Eine einfache Physiksimulation, implementiert in Java
+Eine einfache Physiksimulation, implementiert in Java mit JavaFX.

+A simple physics simulation, implemented in Java using JavaFX.